Graph-based Topology Reasoning for Driving Scenes: Experiments

-Note that the defined BEV range is relatively large compared to other lane detection datasets, so accurate perception of lanes in the distance would be hard.
-Thresholds $\mathbb{T}$ are relaxed based on the distance between the lane and the ego car.
+Note that the defined BEV range is relatively large compared to other lane detection datasets, so accurate perception of lanes in the distance is hard.
+As a result, thresholds $\mathbb{T}$ are relaxed based on the distance between the lane and the ego car.
+The $\text{DET}_{t}$ uses IoU as the similarity measure and is averaged over different attributes $\mathbb{A}$ of traffic elements: